JACoW-org/docs-IPAC/docs/InvitedOrals/SPCtrackreview.md

 ![](img/abstract_reviewed_2.png)

-When the SPC members have reviewed all the proposals in the system, this excercise is completed.
+When the SPC members have reviewed all the proposals in the system, this exercise is completed.